Docker on Windows on-premises

 Open a PowerShell terminal as an administrator on your Windows machine.

-Use the following command to download the Windows Docker installer:
+Run the following command to download the Windows Docker installer PowerShell script file:

 Invoke-WebRequest https://adaprodconsole.blob.core.windows.net/public-files/LogCollectorInstaller.ps1 -OutFile (Join-Path $Env:Temp LogCollectorInstaller.ps1)

-If you want to validate that the installer is signed by Microsoft, see Validate installer signature.
+To validate that the installer is signed by Microsoft, see Validate installer signature

 To enable PowerShell script execution, run